Esri/pyprt/index.md

 	<td>
 	</td>
 	<td>
-		<p>Other examples of PyPRT usage are located in the <a href="https://github.com/Esri/pyprt-examples">pyprt-examples</a>Github repo.
+		<p>Other examples of PyPRT usage are located in the <a href="https://github.com/Esri/pyprt-examples">pyprt-examples</a> Github repo.
 Ready-to-use rule packages and initial shapes are available there.
 	</p>
 	</td>
 </tr>